jackpopp/bundler/README.md

 The id is *value* and the initaliser is the literal value *1*, to figure out what all the node types are we can look at the specification that acorn follows for creating an AST.
 Acorn follows the estree specification which can be viewed on github at: https://github.com/estree/estree

-There is a specification which matches each release of the Ecmascript specificaion, such as es5, es2015 etc.
+There is a specification which matches each release of the Ecmascript specificaion, such as es5, es2015 etc that we can use to identify the different language constructs.

-We'll be using the *estraverse* module in order to traverse the AST and visit nodes that we will need to transform, so to begin install and require estraverse.
+Now we'll visiting the nodes by traversing the tree, we'll be using the *estraverse* module in order to traverse the AST and visit nodes that we will need to transform, so to begin install and require estraverse.

 ```bash
 npm install estraverse